 From Jennifer: Studying geology in college is definitely an advantage when it comes time for me to choose and buy my gemstone cabochons for beading.
 I learned how to identify and classify dozens of different types of rocks, gemstones and minerals, all of which comes in handy when I'm browsing at bead and gem shows.
-Even if you don't have a background in geology, Merle White has some wonderful information for us about finding and identifying beautiful and affordable gemstone cabochons.
+Even if you don't have a background in geology, Merle White has some wonderful information for us about finding and identifying beautiful and affordable cabochons for your gemstone jewelry making.

 ||Merle White is editor-in-chief of Lapidary Journal Jewelry Artist magazine.